opencv/opencv/modules/calib3d/doc/camera_calibration_and_3d_reconstruction.rst

     :param out: Output 3D affine transformation matrix  :math:`3 \times 4` .

-    :param outliers: Output vector indicating which points are outliers.
+    :param inliers: Output vector indicating which points are inliers.

     :param ransacThreshold: Maximum reprojection error in the RANSAC algorithm to consider a point as an inlier.